Guide To Hiking Rattlesnake Arches

 Best Time of Day to Hike to Rattlesnake Arches

 Since the hike is roughly 15 miles, we recommend starting at sunrise.
-You’ll want to plan to hike for a full day which is likely to take six to eight hours.
+You’ll want to plan to explore for a full day, which is likely to take six to eight hours.

-This time estimate includes stopping for breaks, snacks, photos, and enjoying the arches!
-We enjoyed a picnic near the large arches.
+This time estimate includes stopping for breaks, snacks, photos, and enjoying the arches.
+We had a picnic near the large arches.

 rattlesnake-arches-trail-via-polluck-bench